hesslink111/neuralnetworknibbles/README.md

 ##### Crossover

 For each new snake, segments of genetic sequences are copied from the snakes in the gene pool.
 The size of each segment taken is based on the number of synapses connected to a given neuron.
-This ensures that traits of high-performing snakes are preserved and transfered to newer generations.
+This ensures that traits of high-performing snakes are preserved and transferred to newer generations.

 ##### Mutation